Menu

 Frequently Asked Questions

-What does the T in ISO 8601 dates mean?
+What does the T in ISO 8601 format mean?

-What does Z mean at the end of a timestamp?
+What does Z mean at the end of an ISO 8601 timestamp?